Follow the step-by-step guide to add authentication to your React Native application and screens for:

 As the user storage / identity management we will use the open source Ory Kratos project.
 The React Native application shown in the screens below is available on github.com/ory/kratos-selfservice-ui-react-native as well.
 Both are maintained by @aeneasr and @zepatrik.

-You can download the React Native example app right now from the Apple App Store and Google Play Store!
+You can download the React Native example app right now from the Apple App Store!

 In the future, this guide will also cover Two-Factor-Authentication (2FA/MFA), "Sign in with Google", password reset, email verification, phone number and SMS verification, "Sign in with GitHub", "Sign in with Facebook" and many other flows.